-Slide 19: Apprenticeship earnings
+Slide 18: Apprenticeship earnings

 Have a go at the question on the slide.

-The minimum wage for an apprentice is £4.30 per hour - which is £159.10 per week.
-Many apprentices receive more than this: in fact, the average salary for advanced apprentices is £17,700 per year and figures for intermediate level apprentices can vary from £9,000-16,000 per year.
-For an 18 year-old in work, the minimum wage is £6.56/hour (but with no guarantee of any investment in training).
+The minimum wage for an apprentice (updated each April) is £4.81 per hour.
+Many apprentices receive more than this: in fact, the average wage for advanced apprentices is £9 per hour.
+For an 18 year-old in work, the minimum wage is £6.83 per hour (but with no guarantee of any investment in training).

-Slide 20: Degree apprenticeships
+Slide 19: Degree apprenticeships

 Launched in 2015, there has been a huge growth in the range and number of degree apprenticeships (which is where the qualification you gain during your apprenticeship is a degree).
 Employers can attract new talent - particularly high calibre school and college-leavers who are keen to earn a degree in a work-based environment.
 The average starting salary for a degree apprentice is £18,800 per year, but it is up to the employer to determine the wage, where and what degree you will study.
-Competition can be tough from school and college leavers as well as adults already in employment and entry is often through a multi-stage selection process, so you need to be organised and good at time management to fit this in during your Year 13 studies.
+Competition can be tough from school and college leavers as well as adults already in employment and entry is often through a multistage selection process, so you need to be organised and good at time management to fit this in during your Year 13 studies.

-Slide 21: Types of degree apprenticeship
+Slide 20: Types of degree apprenticeship